 The chart above shows the distribution from the 5th to 95th percentile of Actuarial Liability leverage ratios for the plans in the Public Plans Database.
-The black diamond shows how the Plan compares.

-The System's Actuarial Liability leverage ratio has historically been in the 75th to 95th percentile compared to other plans, meaning that the System may be more sensitive to risk compared to the plans in the Database.
+The System's Actuarial Liability leverage ratio, as shown by the yellow diamond, has historically been above the 95th percentile compared to other plans.
+The higher liability leverage ratio means that the System may be more sensitive to liability risk compared to the plans in the Database.
 As the System continues to mature, more of the liability will be due to inactive members, and this ratio may increase.
-The ratio has remained relatively steady between 12 and 12.5 since 2006.
+The ratio has remained relatively steady between 12 and 13 since 2006.